Fearce02/Drawlio/README.md

 # 🎨 Drawlio – Real-Time Multiplayer Drawing Game

-A fullstack, real-time multiplayer drawing and guessing game inspired by [Skribbl.io](https://skribbl.io), built using the **MERN stack**, **Socket.IO**, and **Redux**.
+A fullstack, real-time multiplayer drawing and guessing game built using the **MERN stack**, **Socket.IO**, and **Redux**.
 Players take turns drawing a random word while others guess in real time through a synchronized canvas and chat system.

 ---